AztecProtocol/aztec-v1-specification/README.md

 1. customizability - AZTEC assets must have confidential transaction semantics that can be modified to suit the ends of the user
 2. interoperability - different AZTEC assets must conform to a standard interface that dApps can use to settle confidential transactions
 3. efficiency - no redundant computation should be performed when verifying confidential transactions
 4. qualified upgradability - as improvements are made to the underlying cryptographic protocols, and additional proof systems are added into AZTEC, existing confidential assets should be able to enjoy the benefits of these improvements.
-At the same time, users of AZTEC must be able to have confidence that they can opt out of these upgrades - that the verification algorithms used to validate existing zero-knowledge proofs are immutable
+At the same time, users of AZTEC must be able to have confidence that they can opt out of these upgrades - that the verification algorithms used to validate existing zero-knowledge proofs are immutable.
+In addition, as upgrades are made to the logic of note registries, user must have the option to benefit from these upgrades whilst also being able to opt out.
 ## The AZTEC Cryptography Engine

 The focus of our protocol is this cryptography engine (ACE.sol).
 ACE is the ultimate arbiter of the correctness of an AZTEC zero-knowledge proof.
 AZTEC assets subscribe to ACE and call on it to validate proofs.